torvalds/linux/Documentation/process/security-bugs.rst

 The Linux kernel security team can be contacted by email at
 <security@kernel.org>.
 This is a private list of security officers
-who will help verify the bug report and develop and release a fix.
+who will help verify the bug report and assist developers working on a fix.
-If you already have a fix, please include it with your report, as that can speed up the process considerably.
 It is possible that the security team will bring in extra help from area maintainers to understand and fix the security vulnerability.

 Please send **plain text** emails without attachments where possible.
 It is much harder to have a context-quoted discussion about a complex